How to Layer Your Products for the Most Effective Skincare Regimen

-Seal it all in moisturizer.
+Seal it all in with a moisturizer.
 Moisturizers are usually thicker in consistency because they are designed to absorb slower than your other products—this helps to lock in the moisture and protect your skin.
 Gel-cream, lotion, or rich cream?
 You decide.
 If you're an oil person, this is where you'd want to layer it in—either on top of or instead of moisturizer.

 Step 6: Spot Treatment

 When it comes to addressing unwanted visitors, you have two options: Moisturize first—using a light layer of product over the affected areas— before topping off with a blemish treatment, or apply the spot treatment first, then moisturize everywhere but the affected area.
 This will prevent any smearing and make sure your product gets where it needs to go.
 Depending on the size of the breakout area, one way may work better for you than the other.